-Moving from a traditional monolithic architecture towards microservices can be a serious challenge, but consider adding an API program on top of this with a shifting culture towards a more agile way of working….
+Moving from a traditional monolithic architecture to microservices can be a serious challenge even before adding an API program on top of this, along with a culture shifting toward a more Agile way of working.

-James (Jim) Gough is a Java developer and author.
-Jim first became interested in Java during his degree program at the University of Warwick, and after graduating he became a member of the London Java Community.
+James (Jim) Gough is an executive director and developer at Morgan Stanley, where he is focused on building customer-facing technology.
+A Java developer and author, Jim first became interested in Java during his degree program at the University of Warwick; after graduating, he became a member of the London Java Community.
 Community has remained central to Jim’s contributions, which include working on the design and testing of JSR-310 and serving on the Java Community Process Executive Committee for several years.
-Jim is a regular conference speaker and is currently focused on building customer facing technology at Morgan Stanley.
-He spent four years teaching Java and C++ in various countries around the world.
+Jim is a regular conference speaker and spent four years teaching Java and C++ around the world.